Mushrikun

-The Mushrikites (الْمُشْرِكِين or الْمُشْرِكُون, singular مُشْرِك) were the Arab polytheists that opposed the Islamic prophet Muhammad and his followers, the Muslims, in the early 7th century.
-Their leaders were mostly from the Quraysh, but others also belonged to the Qays.
+Mushrikun (المشركون or المشركين, singular مشرك) is the term used in the Quran to refer to the non-Muslim Arabs who opposed the prophet Muhammad and his followers in the early 7th century.
+The term, which is related to the noun shirk, may be translated as "associators", as in "those who associate [with Allah]" and "make [equal] with Allah another deity".
+It is often translated into English as "polytheists", although some scholars believe the mushrikun criticized in the Quran were in fact monotheists or henotheists.

-After Muhammad's declaration of prophethood, the Mushrikites harassed members of the nascent Muslim community and were led by Amr ibn Hisham ("Abu Jahl").
-Following the increase of tensions between the Mushrik and the Muslims, Muhammad and his companions (ṣaḥāba) migrated to the neighboring city of Medina, where the Islamic prophet was offered sovereignty over the city.
+After Muhammad's declaration of prophethood, the mushrikun harassed members of the nascent Muslim community and were led by Amr ibn Hisham.
+Following the increase of tensions between the Mushrikites and the Muslims, Muhammad and his companions (sahaba) migrated to the neighboring city of Medina, where the Islamic prophet was offered sovereignty over the city.
 An Islamic state was formed in Medina, which received vehement opposition from the Mushrikites, and subsequently, both parties fought at the Battle of Badr in 624, resulting in a defeat.

 Etymology

-The word Mushrikites is the English term derived from the Arabic Mushrikūn, which itself is derived from shirk.
-The term is sometimes translated as 'polytheists' as well.
-The Meccan polytheists who opposed Islam, were initially the ones to be referred to as the Mushrikites.
+The Arabic term mushrikun (plural of mushrik) is an agent noun derived from the verb ashraka 'to make (someone) a partner; to associate', the cognate noun of which is shirk.
+The term may be translated as "associators", as in "those who associate [with Allah]" and "make [equal] with Allah another deity".
+It is often translated as "polytheists" in modern English translations of the Quran (but see the Religious identity and practices section below).
+The terms shirk and mushrikun imply condemnation more than the word "polytheism".